 Tractrix Port has been completely redesigned

-The all-new Reference Premiere ports, which use Tractrix geometry, enable the most efficient, quickest airflow from the cabinet – resulting in the cleanest, most full low-frequency range on the market.
+The all-new Reference Premiere ports, which use Tractrix geometry, enable the most efficient, quickest airflow from the cabinet, resulting in the market’s cleanest, most full low-frequency range.

 Another brilliantly built speaker is the Klipsch RP-8000F.
 And, for the most part, demanded.
 People adore it because of its simplicity.
 The horn is the central feature of this speaker.
-In a geometric form, the tractrix is horn-shaped.
-The funnel’s mouth link to the softer silicone substance cone.
+In a geometric form, the tractrix is horn-shaped—the funnel’s mouth links to the softer silicone substance cone.

 As is customary, the woofer is built of cerametallic alloy with a copper color coating.
-The woofer is 8 inches in diameter, which is plenty.
-The woofer’s metal hue and the ebony and walnut colors give it a very contemporary appearance.
+The woofer is 8 inches in diameter.
+The woofer’s metal hue and the ebony give it a contemporary appearance.
 There are slices in the pattern that give it a unique appearance.

 The cabinet is also bt sturdy and smooth.
-It has the appearance of a tower loudspeaker with large woofers—a floor-standing speaker with gentle and powerful bass response.
+It looks like a tower loudspeaker with large woofers—a floor-standing speaker with a gentle and powerful bass response.

-Klipsch’sTractrix horn loading technique guarantees that the RP-8000F floor-standing speaker’s source of energy is directed directly at the audience, reducing undesirable false reverb created by indirect sound rebounding off walls.
+Klipsch’sTractrix horn loading technique guarantees that the RP-8000F floor-standing speaker’s energy source is directed directly at the audience, reducing undesirable false reverb created by indirect sound rebounding off walls.

 Anatomy Of The Horn

 The Klipsch Reference Premiere range speakers include compression molded silicon face matted to the 90×90 Tractrix horn to decrease horn resonance and provide a more consistent frequency response.

 A vented tweeter design reduces ripples behind the speaker diaphragm, resulting in a smoother high-frequency rendition.
 The lightweight yet stiff titanium tweeter diaphragm outperforms aluminum, polymer, and silk tweeters in terms of performance.